 - Notify the driver’s insurers of the incident and, if necessary, write to the police to request a copy of the collision investigation report.

-- Instruct an independent medical expert to meet with you and report on the extent of your injuries and how long they will last.
+- Instruct independent medical experts to meet with you and report on the extent of your injuries and how long they will last.

 - Where the driver does not admit liability, or the insurers undervalue the case, it may be necessary to issue court proceedings to encourage settlement.
-However, only around 1% of cases actually go to trial.
+Only a very small proportion of personal injury cases actually go to trial.